When, Please, Will Gender Reveal Parties Stop Happening?

 But there’s an insidious, damaging undertone to even the most innocuous parties.
 Gender is personal, often fluid, and cannot be determined by anatomy.
 Labeling an unborn child, especially with an elaborate blue or pink “reveal,” enforces both stereotypical gender norms and the gender binary.
 “The popularity of gender reveal parties speaks to how powerful and central this binary is to our sense of identity,” Dr. Katie Baratz Dalke, a psychiatrist at Penn State College of Medicine and an intersex woman, told Marie Claire.
 “You’re especially doing a disservice to those who are intersex or transgender, who must spend their lives explaining it.
 It’s frustrating that this is now a commercialized ritual, when it can be so alienating.”

-As many as 1 or 2% of people born in the U.S. are intersex, which can mean several things.
+According to experts, up to 1.7% of people are born with intersex traits, which can mean several things.
 Some intersex people don’t have XY or XX chromosomes; others have genitals or internal sex organs that don’t align with those assigned male or female at birth.
-Many people, children and adults alike, also don’t identify with their assigned gender: in 2019, the Center for Disease Control and Prevention reported that nearly 2% of high school students identify as transgender.
+Many people, children and adults alike, also don’t identify with their assigned gender: in 2019, the U.S. Center for Disease Control and Prevention reported that nearly 2% of high school students identify as transgender.
 “The CDC’s new groundbreaking report shows that transgender youth exist in much greater numbers than researchers previously estimated,” said Amit Paley, Executive Director of The Trevor Project.

 Advertisement